risk-first/website/menagerie/Complexity-Risk.md

 [Complexity Risk](Complexity-Risk) are the risks to your project due to its underlying "complexity".
-In the next few sections, we'll break down exactly what we mean by complexity, looking at [Dependency Risk](Dependency-Risk) and [Boundary Risk](Boundary-Risk) as two particular sub-types of [Complexity Risk](Complexity-Risk).
-However, here, we're going to be specifically focusing on _code you write_: the size of your code-base, the number of modules, the interconnectedness of the modules and how well-factored the code is.
+Over the next few sections, we'll break down exactly what we mean by complexity, looking at [Dependency Risk](Dependency-Risk) and [Boundary Risk](Boundary-Risk) as two particular sub-types of [Complexity Risk](Complexity-Risk).
+However, in this section, we're going to be specifically focusing on _code you write_: the size of your code-base, the number of modules, the interconnectedness of the modules and how well-factored the code is.

-You could think of this as **Codebase Risk**, and we'll look, three separate measures of complexity and talk about **Technical Debt**, and look at places in which **Codebase Risk** is at it's greatest.
+You could think of this section, then, as **Codebase Risk**:  We'll look, three separate measures of codebase complexity and talk about **Technical Debt**, and look at places in which **Codebase Risk** is at it's greatest.

-complexity is different to entropy, but related

-1. Cyclomatic complexity - number of routes through a program  (and, abstraction).
-A1, A2, B1, B2, A3,A4,B3,B4.. nothing about (long process with a small difference) and (another long process with a small difference - but kc does).
-2. Kolmogorov complexity - program size (minimum)
-3. Graph complexity
-4. Reliability
-5. Dependency Injection / Ioc

 What is complexity risk?